-DNS Server problem is one of the most common reason for internet connection issues.
+DNS Server problem is one of the most common reasons for internet connection problems.
 Usually most problems gets fixed easily just by turning off and on the modem and router which automatically acquire a DNS server address from your ISP.
 But that may not be successful every time.

 How to fix DNS problem on iPhone, iPad and iPod Touch

 Reset all devices

 First, shut down your modem/router.
 If both come as a separate device, turn off both.
 Keep it turned off for 2 mts to ensure a proper power cycle.
 It also helps to turn off your iPhone, iPad or iPod.